 The last and final step in this article is to start accepting credit cards and taking orders.
-Most ebook sellers either use Clickbank.com or Paypal.com.
-I highly suggest you sign up for both of those services, but use Clickbank.com as your main ordering option.
+Most ebook sellers either use Clickbank or Paypal.
+I highly suggest you sign up for both of those services, but use Clickbank as my main ordering option.

-Clickbank.com also allows you to accept affiliates to start selling your products, but I talk more about that in part 4.
-To get started with Clickbank.com is easy and only costs $49 to get started.
+Clickbank also allows you to accept affiliates to start selling your products, but I will talk more about that in the part 4.
+Get started with Clickbank is easy and it only costs $49 to get started.

 Clickbank will handle your orders, send you checks for sales you've made, and pretty much do everything for you on that end.
-I've been using Clickbank.com since 2001 with no problems at all.
+I've been using them since 2001 with no problems at all.